Rationale

 Key Objectives

 Particular attention should be given to the hemodynamic status of the patient and the need for immediate specialized care.
-The candidate should also identify patients at high risk of colorectal cancer for screening colonoscopy.
+The candidate will also identify patients who are at high risk for colorectal cancer for a screening colonoscopy.

 Enabling Objectives